beatboxchad/nm4p_website/README.md

 ---

 # site structure
-- contact and join email list on every page except the chart pages
+- [x] contact and join email list on every page
+- [ ] except the chart pages (half done, there's a chart layout now)

 ## Home

-- invite people to join
+- [x] invite people to join
-- display the mission statement and members/endorsers/partners
+- [x] display the mission statement and members/endorsers/partners

-- members kept in data?
+## Go Out!
+Plug In!

-## Events
+### Events

+#### Design

+- [x] Horizontal Scrolling cards
+- [x] flyer
+- [x] formatted info on click
+- [x] sort by date fuck ya it's automatic
+- [ ] date-based navigation (for later in javascript)
+- [x] do not show past events

-The community calendar, I was thinking cards scrolling horizontally?
+The community calendar,I was thinking cards scrolling horizontally?
-- may need an event 'post type' that either uses a flyer background or a text template
-- maybe it'd be good to filter or flip through quickly

-## Plug In
+Flyers - forget supporting just text. you need a flyer.

+#### thoughts

+thoughts on easily getting people's events listed here: we could make an instagram account and follow only members set notification settings to get emails when anyone posts it'd be someone's job to check the email daily and post the new stuff on the site maybe that could be automated?

+Probably a better system would be to have an email go out to the contact we have on file for each org/band asking them to reply with their events and flyers

+### Updates from the Community
-pretty regular blog where orgs can post updates
+- [ ] pretty regular blog where orgs can post updates

 ## Resources

 ### Rep List

-Current rep/not started/learning
-- song list maybe in data
+song list (stored in data)

+- [ ] Current rep
+- [ ] not started
+- [ ] learning
-Chart finder at the bottom
+- [ ] Chart finder at the bottom

+Chart finder:
-song > part > transposition > clef >
+song v part v transposition v clef v

 ### Song Pages

 Each song should have a page with
- - reference recordings
+ - [ ] reference recordings
- - rehearsal recordings
+ - [ ] rehearsal recordings
- - arrangement notes
+ - [ ] arrangement notes
- - charts/files
+ - [ ] charts/files
- - context
+ - [ ] context

 ### Chart Pages

-chart page should have the chart and the chart finder at the top
+- [ ] Chart
+- [ ] Chart Finder at the top

 ### Chants

-lists and examples of them with the rhythms
+- [ ] chant list
+- [ ] audio/video recording with a rhythm